AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/03-traits.rst

 * What is a :dfn:`trait?`

   * *Collection of method signatures* a type must implement
-  * Similar to interfaces in other languages
+  * Similar to interfaces in other languages but

+    * Typically compile-time resolution
+    * Traits are *separate* from types
+    * Traits can define associated types and constants

 * Traits let you abstract over types that share behavior